Neurosurgery side effects

 You will have physiotherapy and occupational health assessments to prepare for and support your discharge from hospital.

-Your consultant should talk through your treatment plan with you, so that you know what to expect.
+Your consultant should talk through your treatment plan with you, so that you know which brain surgery side effects to expect.

 Due to the swelling in the brain after surgery, it’s common to be given steroids.
 You may be prescribed a type of steroid called Dexamethasone.
 Steroids help to reduce the swelling and increased pressure in your head.
 Under the guidance of your consultant, you’ll gradually be able to stop taking steroids.